polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 created Blowfish hash, given the password as its main argument.
 If you exchange the second password given to **[crypto.password.verify]** by for instance adding one random character to it, the result will be `false` from the second invocation.

-Internally these are the slots Magic uses when it creates its JWT authentication database, and its endpoints.
+Internally these are the slots Magic uses when it creates its JWT authentication database, and stores passswords into your Magic database.

 ## Project website